Van For Sale

 One of the latches on the engine deck lid is broken.
 Functions just fine.

 Pop-top tent has some small/medium tears on the driver side.
 We have duct taped them closed from the inside.
 Functional, but obviously a little ugly.
+Don’t really notice much from the outside.
 Otherwise in decent condition.

 Front defrost blower does not work, however, once you're moving there is natural air-flow if you have the defrost vent opened.